joedolson/my-tickets/src/readme.txt

 == Changelog ==

+= 1.8.28 =

+* Bug fix: typo in option index for cache refreshing.

 = 1.8.27 =

 * Bug fix: Accidentally overwrote the total sales value when parsing sales by date.